cifkao/ismir2019-music-style-translation/README.md

 # Supervised symbolic music style translation
-This is the code for the paper "Supervised symbolic music style translation using synthetic data".
+This is the code for the paper ‘Supervised symbolic music style translation using synthetic data’.

 The repository contains the following directories:
 - `cifka2019` – code for training and evaluating models.